-Welcome to the Mountain Top Historical Society of Greene County.
+Welcome to the Mountain Top Historical Society of Greene County, New York.
 Our campus, including access to the Kaaterskill Rail Trail, is open year-round.

 While we’re in the process of moving information from our previous website to our new website, the previous site is still available at legacy.mths.org.